 One-pipe systems - See Figure 9 for the fuel flow paths for high-fire and low-fire operation.
-The low-fire by-pass regulation is done internally for type B fuel units.
 Oil supply connects to one of the fuel unit Inlet ports.
+A fieldinstalled bypass loop (Figure 9 Item K) must be installed.

 Two-pipe systems - See Figure 10 for the fuel flow paths for high-fire and low-fire operation.
-The low-fire by-pass regulation is done internally for type B fuel units.
 Oil supply connects to one of the fuel unit Inlet ports.
 Oil return connects to the fuel unit Return port.
-Do NOT install valves in the return line.